Models of G-spectra as presheaves of spectra: Atiyah duality for finite -sets

-$\xi$ is $G$-homotopic to the identity map of $A_+\sma S^V$ via the explicit $G$-homotopy
+$\xi_A$ is $G$-homotopic to the identity map of $A_+\sma S^V$ via the explicit $G$-homotopy

+{ Tensoring with $S^{-V}$ and using the natural isomorphisms

+for based $G$-spaces $X$, we see that the space level $G$-equivalence $\xi_A$ induces a spectrum level $G$-equivalence $\hat{\xi}_A\colon \bA\rtarr\bA$.} \end{defn}

+It is a bit tedious to verify that our definitions make $\sB_G$ into a weakly unital $G\sZ$-category, in the sense specified in \cite[Definition~3.25]{GM0}.
+Here are the details.

-With $\et$ as specified in (\ref{etaA}), easy and perhaps illuminating inspections show that the following unit diagrams already commute in $G\sT$, before passage to homotopy.
+With $\et_A$ as specified in (\ref{etaA}), easy and perhaps illuminating inspections show that the following unit diagrams already commute in $G\sT$, before passage to homotopy.
 In both, $A$ and $B$ are finite $G$-sets.
 In the first, $V= \bR[A]$.
-In the second, $V= \bR[B]$ and we move $S^V$ from the right to the left for clarity.
+In the second, $W= \bR[B]$ and we move $S^W$ from the right to the left for clarity.

-Tensoring with $S^{-V}$ and using the natural isomorphisms

-for based $G$-spaces $X$, we see that the space level $G$-equivalence $\xi$ induces a spectrum level $G$-equivalence $\xi\colon \bA\rtarr\bA$. \end{defn}

-Tensoring with $S^{-V}$ and using (\ref{yucky}) to pass to smash products of $S_G$-modules, a little diagram chase shows that the previous pair of diagrams in $G\sT$ gives rise to the following pair of commutative diagrams in $G\sZ$.
-These express the unit laws for a weakly unital $G\sZ$-category $\sA_G$ \cite[\S3.5]{GM0} with objects the $\bA$ and composition as specified in (\ref{compZ}).
-The cited unit laws allow us to start with any chosen cofibrant approximation $\ga\colon QS_G \rtarr S_G$ of the unit $S_G$, and we are led by (\ref{etabad}) to choose our cofibrant approximation to be $ \ga\sma \ga\colon \Sph\sma\Sph\rtarr S_G\sma S_G\iso S_G. $ Using the notation $\ga\colon QS_G \rtarr S_G$ for this map, we obtain the required diagrams
+Tensoring with $S^{-V}$ { and $S^{-W}$} and using (\ref{yucky}) to pass to smash products of $S_G$-modules, a little diagram chase shows that the previous pair of diagrams in $G\sT$ gives rise to the following pair of commutative diagrams in $G\sZ$.
+These express the unit laws for a weakly unital $G\sZ$-category $\sB_G$ \cite[Definition~3.25]{GM0} with objects the $\bA$ and composition as specified in (\ref{compZ}).
+Again, the cited unit laws allow us to start with any chosen cofibrant approximation $\ga\colon \bQ S_G \rtarr S_G$ of the unit $S_G$, and we were led by (\ref{etabad}) to choose our cofibrant approximation $\ga$ to be $ \ga\sma \ga\colon \Sph\sma\Sph\rtarr S_G\sma S_G\iso S_G.$ The space level diagrams above induce the required spectrum level diagrams

 Taking $A= S^0$ in our second space level diagram and changing $B$ to $A$, we also obtain the following commutative diagrams in $G\sZ$, where the second diagram is adjoint to the first.